rubiin/ultimate-nest/docs/linting.md

 - Moving all possible configs to `package.json` can make it _really_ packed, so that quickly navigating to a specific config becomes difficult.
 - When split out into their own file, many tools provide the option of exporting a config from JS.
 I do this wherever possible, because dynamic configurations are simply more powerful, able to respond to environment variables and much more.

+The linting rules can be found at [eslint-plugin-unicorn](https://github.com/sindresorhus/eslint-plugin-unicorn) which has more than 100 powerful ESLint rules that help prevent bugs and enforce conventions.